orlandokennycs/CreatorConnect/api/README.md

 ## Contributing

-We follow the smae contributing guidelines as the main project!
+We follow the same contributing guidelines as the main project!
 See our [CONTRIBUTING.md](https://github.com/FSUInnovationHub/CreatorConnect/blob/develop/CONTRIBUTING.md) for details on how to help out.